-In addition to Minneapolis, the OAH has offices in three other locations - St. Paul, Duluth and Detroit Lakes.
-These three locations are also in privately-owned buildings and will continue to follow the emergency and evacuation plans for those locations.
+In addition to Minneapolis, the OAH has an offices in Duluth and Detroit Lakes.
+These offices are also in privately-owned buildings and will continue to follow the emergency and evacuation plans for those locations.

 APPENDIX A

 RACE/ETHNIC CATEGORIES